artefactual/archivematica-docs/admin-manual/installation/installation.rst

 use one of the supplied tarballs).
 When checking out Atom, use the head of either the stable/2.1.x or qa/2.2.x branch.

-Once you have a working AtoM installation, you can Archivematicaconfigure dip upload between Archivematica and Atom.
+Once you have a working AtoM installation, you can configure dip upload between Archivematica and Atom.
 The basic steps are:

 * update atom dip upload configuration in the Archivematica dashboard